SanchitAggarwal/apparel-classifiation/README.md

 python ac_main.py -t training_dataset_folder -m model.pkl -b codebook_path -p prediction_dataset_folder -v 1 -s 0.3
 ```

-For Dataset, have a folder with following structure:
+For Training Dataset, have a folder with following structure:
 - training_dataset_folder
  - Class_1
  - Class_2
  - ...
  - Class N

+For Prediction Dataset, have a folder with above structure or:
+- prediction_dataset_folder
+ - Unknown

 ### Approach ###
 The problem is to classify apparel according to the curve of the neck.
 The very first thing is to represent the curve/shape of the neck using efficient feature representation.
 Since Histogram of Oriented Gradient ( HoG ) is known for shape representation.
 We can try formulating the problem using HoG image of the Neck region in each image.